You play as a ghost that is evading ghost hunters. Phase through walls and gather your belongings so you can pass on to the next life.

 Playtesting.
 A lot of playtesting.

-This project required me to work in a design space I was unfamiliar with.
+This project required me to work in a design space I was unfamiliar with - non-linear stealth design.

-However, the team unanimously pushed for a non-linear experience.
+However, the team unanimously pushed for a fully non-linear experience.
+No linear challenges, it needed to be organic.
 So, I studied stealth games, like Hitman: World of Assassination, to learn how to do this.

 I applied this principle on a micro and macro scale.
 All spaces should have a main path with sideways to sneak around, on all scales.